evkx/evkx.github.io/content/models/jeep/avenger/Avenger/_index.md

 ---
 title: Jeep Avenger
 linktitle: Avenger
-description: Jeep Avenger is an all-electric crossover with a WLTP range of up to 404 km (251 miles).
-EVKX.net have all the details.
+description: "Jeep Avenger is an all-electric crossover with a WLTP range of up to 404 km (251 miles).
+EVKX.net have all the details. "
 weight: 10
 hidden: true
 ---